Using Fortanix DSM with Sumo Logic (SIEM) Integration Guide for Linux Server

 • Click the link for the collector to begin the download.

-• Through Web Browser:
+• Through a Web Browser:

 Fortanix recommends using the collector manually by downloading the .sh installation file corresponding to your endpoint.
-For example, for downloading the collector for Linux 64 bit, use the link:
+For example, for downloading the collector for Linux 64-bit, use the link:

 https://collectors.in.sumologic.com/rest/download/linux/64